polaris322/Intro/readme.txt

-Highly skilled Backend Developer with 8 years of experience in developing dynamic and interactive web applications.
-Proficient in various Java Spring Boot frameworks and libraries, with a strong understanding of backend-end technologies.
-Experience as a team leader and software architect.
-Seeking to leverage expertise in web and dot net development to contribute to innovative projects and teams.
+I'm a seasoned senior full-stack web developer with a passion for crafting exceptional digital experiences.
+With my hands-on experience in the field, I bring a wealth of expertise in both front-end and back-end development to the table.
+Throughout my career, I've had the opportunity to work on a diverse range of projects, from small-scale startups to large enterprise-level applications.
+My proficiency spans across a variety of technologies and frameworks including but not limited to HTML5, CSS3, JavaScript (ES6+), React, Vue, Node, Express, Python, Django, Flask, Spring Boot, Laravel, ASP.NET MVC, and SQL/NoSQL databases.

 These are my experties I have;
 ⭐ Scrum/XP for Agile development, SaaS and DevOps